nemo0622/pokeemerald-expansion/README.md

     - Pinball in Sofos City, earning Pinball Points to exchange for items
     - Battle Pavilions in multiple areas, replicating Battle Tents of Pokémon Emerald with new Pokémon and balancing
     - Pokémon Contests, with slight stat bonuses given to Pokémon with Ribbons
+    - Mining Expeditions on Marmaro Island, providing shards, fossils, and more!
     - Dozens of optional sidequests for a variety of fun rewards and events!
 - Various QOL Changes, such as:
     - A dedicated Quest Menu to keep track of story objectives